Crew wakeup: 7:40 a.m. EDT

 As odd as it may seem, Crew Dragon has two commanders.

 The crew for Demo-2 are veteran NASA astronauts Bob Behnken and Doug Hurley.
-Behnken will serve as the mission's joint operations commander while Hurley is Crew Dragon spacecraft commander.
+Behnken is the mission's joint operations commander while Hurley is Crew Dragon spacecraft commander.
 Both men have flown to space multiple times.